Nikolas-Charalambidis/conference-talks/spring-one.md

 ## [Spring for Architects](https://springone.io/2021/sessions/spring-for-architects)
 > "If you want to make somebody to do something, make it easy."
+> "'If you don't think managing state is tricky, consider the fact that 80% of all problems in all complex systems are fixed by rebooting.' - Stuart Halloway"
 - Length 59:45, watched on 2022-02-21, **#spring**
 - Nate Schutta as Architect, VMware
 - Jakub Pilimon as Software Engineer, VMware